 - This contact caused damages.2

-Battery comprises any physical violence including punching, kicking or throwing.
-Considering bouncers tend to be big, burly men, a slap or shove from a bouncer can result in devastating injuries, including contusions, broken bones, traumatic brain injuries, and spinal injuries.
+Battery comprises any physical violence, such as punching, kicking or throwing.
+Considering bouncers tend to be big, burly men, a slap or shove from a bouncer can result in devastating injuries, including

 Yes.
-The purpose of compensatory damages is to “compensate” the plaintiff for the physical, financial, professional, and emotional harm done to them.
-Depending on the case, people injured by bouncer violence may recover for their:
+The purpose of compensatory damages is to “compensate” you for the physical, financial, professional, and emotional harm done to you.
+Depending on the case, you may recover for your: